 NSCI-K 417 Neuroanatomy Laboratory (2 cr.)
-P: NSCI-B 301 or NSCI-K 416.
+P: BIOL-K 101 with a C or better.
+Recommended: NSCI-B 301, BIOL-N 261, and BIOL-N 217 (recommended, but not required).
 The course goal is to cover general principles of development, gross anatomical structures, blood supply, ventricles and cerebrospinal fluid flow, sensory and motor systems, major nuclei and tracts and histological features.
 Students will pair anatomical with functional knowledge and supplement with relevant clinical case studies throughout the course.